How to Buy The Ideal Baby Thermometer

 Taking your child’s temperature

-Whichever baby thermometer you decide to use, make sure you follow the manufacturers instructions.
-Plus there are some standard tips to follow with each type of thermometer:
+Whichever you choose as the ideal baby thermometer, make sure you follow the manufacturers instructions so that you know what to do when baby has a fever.
+In addition, there are some standard tips to follow with each type of thermometer:

 - First, for hygienic reasons, put a plastic cover over the tip of the thermometer.